 We have been travelling the world as a family for exactly ten months.
 Within that time we have visited endless countries and slept in beds, sheds, and in vehicles that I wasn’t sure we would come out of alive.
 I’m not going to go into the ins and outs of where we’ve been and what we have done, just know that our long-term travel lifestyle has been incredible; I feel as though we have been to the end of the earth on a cloud.
 If you want to know how to live a life of travel then I could write a book. (more…)

-For God’s sake don’t let my teenagers see that I am writing a travel with kids blog about being with them for 24 hours a day.
+For God’s sake don’t let my teenagers see that I am writing a traveling with kids post.
 They’d be horrified to hear me referring to them as kids.
 They are 17 and 14.
 According to them, they are almost ready to collect their pensions. (more…)